beman-project/net29/README.md

 There are plenty of things which need to be done.
 Some of these are listed in the [issues section](https://github.com/beman-project/net29/issues).
 Other contributions are, of course, also welcome.
+Aside from contributing code the project welcomes reports on usage experience, code reviews, defect reports, features requests, etc. There are plenty contribution opportunities.

 If you want to contribute, you won't be left alone!
 Please e-mail [Dietmar Kühl](mailto:dietmar.kuehl@me.com) if want help or mentoring